Mid-America Competing Band Directors Association: About

 MACBDA was founded in 1972 by a group of high school band directors who wished to develop a summer competition circuit, similar to competitive junior drum corps.
 A summer season was preferable, as average autumn temperatures in the Midwest are often considered too cold for marching bands to perform successfully.

 The circuit hosted member bands from Wisconsin, Illinois, Indiana, Iowa, Michigan, and Minnesota.
 Prior to 1991, bands competed in three activities; concert band, parade, and field band.
 As of July 2018, only five field bands remained active members of the circuit.

 Governance

 The circuit was governed by a two executive officers, a President and Vice President.
 It is unclear how the circuit was organized, whether it be as a public benefit nonprofit corporation or as an unincorporated entity, or in which state the circuit was registered.
 MACBDA was not an IRS 501(c) tax exempt organization.

 Archive and past scores

 No official archive of MACBDA's proceedings exists and very few caption recaps or scores have been preserved from past competitions.
-The official website only listed score summaries for the current year’s competitions, and no recaps.
+The official website, now offline, listed scores for the current year’s competitions.